falakamin31/dictionary/README.md

-# dictionary
+# Dictionary
 Dictionary with support of 12 different languages